algolia/algoliasearch-zendesk/docs/documentation.md

 1. Copy the code displayed on the connector page in your Algolia account
 2. Go to your Zendesk Help Center
-3. Click "Customize the design"
+3. Click "General" > "Customize the design" in the top bar
 4. In the "Theme" section, click on "Edit theme"
-5. In the top left corner dropdown, Select the "Document Head" template
+5. In the top left corner dropdown, select the "Document Head" template
 6. Paste the lines you copied before at the end of the template
+7. Save and check if everything works
+8. If it does, you can now click "Publish Theme"

 ### Available options